Friedrich Schiller's "Der Ring des Polykrates"

 A fisherman arrived, boasting,

-As the head cook opened the fish up
+As the head cook cut the fish open

 He marveled at what he discovered.